jeremiahsnapp/dev-lxc/README.md

 ### Cluster Config Files

 dev-lxc uses a yaml configuration file to define a cluster.

 You can get sample config files for various cluster topologies by using the following command.

 	dev-lxc cluster init

-You can specify a particular config file as an option for most dev-lxc commands or let dev-lxc use a dev-lxc.yaml file in the present working directory.
+You can specify a particular config file as an option for most dev-lxc commands or let dev-lxc look for a dev-lxc.yaml file in the present working directory by default.

 The following instructions will use a tier cluster for demonstration purposes.
-The size of this cluster uses about 4GB ram and takes a long time for the first build of the servers.
+The size of this cluster uses about 3GB ram and takes a longer time for the first build of the servers.
 Feel free to try the standalone config first.

 The following command saves a predefined config to dev-lxc.yaml.
-This config defines a tier cluster consisting of a single backend and two frontends.
+This config defines a tier cluster consisting of a single backend and a single frontend.
+A second frontend is commented out to conserve resources.

+If you uncomment the second frontend then both frontends will be created and dnsmasq will resolve the api_fqdn chef-tier.lxc to both frontends using a round-robin policy.

 	dev-lxc cluster init tier > dev-lxc.yaml